Oracle Licensing

 From Free to Subscription (2019 Changes):

-Oracle introduced an Oracle Technology Network (OTN) License for Java, which allowed free use of Oracle JDK only for certain purposes: personal, non-commercial use, and development, testing, or demonstration environments.
+Oracle introduced the Oracle Technology Network (OTN) License for Java, which permitted the free use of the Oracle JDK for specific purposes, including personal, non-commercial use, development, testing, or demonstration environments.

 This meant organizations could temporarily use the latest JDK (17) for free but would eventually need to upgrade to stay free or start paying once the free period ended.

-While helpful to some developers, this scheme did not eliminate the need for a subscription for those who stayed on older versions like Java 8 or 11, which many enterprises did for application compatibility.
+While helpful to some developers, this scheme did not eliminate the need for a subscription for those who stayed on older versions, such as Java 8 or 11, which many enterprises maintained for application compatibility.

 Java SE Universal Subscription (2023 Changes):